 The Bulgarian SLR-95 is a milled AK variant imported into the United States from 1994 to 1998.
 It is a post-ban version of the AK produced by Arsenal of Bulgaria.
-The rifle comes with a synthetic sporter style stock, a five-round magazine, a cleaning kit, and a sling.
+The rifle comes with a synthetic sporter-style stock, a five-round magazine, a cleaning kit, and a sling.
 Two versions of the rifle were imported, one with a muzzle brake pinned to the barrel and one without.

 Unfortunately, the rifle was imported with a sporter style stock which is difficult to shoot and looks terrible.
 By eliminating the pistol grip stock, the rifle would become more suitable for sporting purposes.
 U.S. part kits are available if you are interested in legally changing your sporter stock to a pistol grip stock.

-Overall the SLR-95 is a very reliable, well-made gun that every AK enthusiast should have in their collection.
+Overall the SLR-95 is a reliable, well-made gun that every AK enthusiast should have in their collection.
 Unfortunately, this rifle is no longer being imported into the United States; however, its cousin, the SLR-101, is still being imported.

-As stated above, the SLR-95 is no longer being imported into the U.S. at this time.
-However, the SLR-101 (a restricted magazine version) is still imported.
+As stated above, the SLR-95 is no longer being imported into the U.S. However, the SLR-101 (a restricted magazine version) is still imported.
 You will need to purchase an SLR-101 and enlarge the magazine to accept standard AK magazines.
 You will also have to buy a U.S. parts kit to remain legal, as the SLR-101 is considered an imported weapon and subject to section 922(r).

 The SLR-95 has railed on the receiver allowing different kinds of sighting devices to be attached.

 There are several variants of the SLR-95 rifle: